gytcrt/randomwalk/content/posts/blog-set-up/index.md

 <!-- TODO: maybe i should move this section to the front -->
 I majored in mathematics and statistics in college and graduate school, and my major programming languages were Matlab and R then.
 When I built my first website with Python and Jekyll, it was challenging to pick up a new framework by myself.

-When it comes to AI tools for coding, I'm so grateful of having them in 2025.
-AI coding tools plus LLMs have made solo web development experience significantly easier this time.
-Therefore, I want to detail my experience with using AI tool for this website.
+When it comes to GenAI tools for coding, I'm so grateful of having them in 2025.
+GenAI coding tools plus LLMs have made solo web development experience significantly easier this time.
+Therefore, I want to detail my experience with using GenAI tool for this website.

 ### IDE
 #### Replit: AI app builder
 I'm not sure whether [Replit](https://replit.com/) should be bucketed into IDE section, but I will put it here.
-Replit is like a no-code GenAI based app builder platform.
+Replit is like a no-code GenAI based app builder platform, and it allows user to use natural language prompt to build app.

+I experimented with Replit for a couple of hours.
+For example, I asked it to build a personal website based on Hugo PaperModX theme.
+I think if someone without coding skills might be able to build a decent static website in Replit with more time.
+For people with programming experience, GenAI Editor makes more sense.

 #### Cursor